EricTay1997/ML-Review/classical/testing_and_metrics/notes.md

       * Recall = TPR = Sensitivity
       * FPR = 1 - Specificity
     * In cases where both precision and recall are equally important, we can try to optimize $F_1=2 * \frac{\text { precision * recall }}{\text { precision + recall }}$
+    * AUROC (Area under Receiver Operator Characteristic)
+      * The ROC curve plots TPR vs FPR, for varying "thresholds" of what constitutes a change in classification.
+    * Another common curve is the precision-recall curve.
   * Some other terms (that can be used both in/out of binary classification)
     * The **p-value** is the probability of observing the value of the calculated test statistic under the null hypothesis assumptions.
 We usually compare the observed p-value to a chosen level of alpha.
     * Alpha: The probability of a type 1 (false positive) error := 1 - Confidence Level.
     * Beta: The probability of a type 2 (false negative) error := 1 - Power.
 With higher power, we generally get higher sensitivity/recall.
 However, we get lower specificity.
   * Losses
     * MSE
     * MAE